oVirt/ovirt-site/source/sla/vnic-profiles.html.md

 *   We should handle VMs that are pointing to a network directly for backward compatibility.
 *   We need to select first profile that is on that network that the user has permissions on.

-Question: Do we wish to support it export from 3.3 and import to 3.2 or below?
 Question: A user can import/export a VM/Template even if he doesn't have permissions on the networks.
 Is the next flow valid ?

 *   The profile name should be saved in the OVF (in addition to the network name which is saved today).